|Photo by Kevin Allen, Kevin Allen Photography|

 Her novel Who by Fire: a novel, as Lee Martin, author of Pulitzer Prize finalist The Bright Forever, in his review explains "is a lyric meditation on love and desire, one that will catch you up in the blaze of its eroticism, its tender evocation of love and the passions and accommodations of a life lived through the flesh and through the imagination.
 Can memory lead to forgiveness?
 Who by Fire explores that question in a story I won’t soon forget.
 The beauty of the prose, the nuances of the characters, the ever-building plot—everything is in place for a novel that will touch you in all the right ways."

-Mary and her husband live Hyde Park, Chicago.
+Mary and her husband live in Los Angeles, California.